I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/scsiwmi/ns-scsiwmi-scsiwmiguidreginfo.md

 Removes support for a previously registered block when set.

-`Guid`

-Points to the GUID that identifies the block.

-`InstanceCount`

-Specifies the number of instances defined for the block.

 ## Remarks
 The miniport driver passes a pointer to a SCSI_WMILIB_CONTEXT which contains a SCSIWMIREGGUID array in the <i>WmiLibInfo</i> parameter of <a href="..\scsiwmi\nf-scsiwmi-scsiportwmidispatchfunction.md">ScsiPortWmiDispatchFunction</a>.
 The miniport driver passes this information each time it calls <b>ScsiPortWmiDispatchFunction</b>.
 Each SCSIWMIREGGUID structure in the array represents one of the miniport driver's data or event blocks.